Alexandrovdi/PowerBI_AI/Challenge steps/Step 2 - Dataflows.md

 9. Name your dataflow "AdventureWorks"
 10. Refresh the dataflow
 11. Launch Power BI Desktop and start the "Get Data" process
-12. Naviagite to the Power BI Dataflows data source
+12. Navigaite to the Power BI Dataflows data source
-13. Select the objects created in Step 1
+13. Select the Dataflows that we created earlier
 14. Work with data model:
     - Disable relationship OrderDate (DateKey) and Sales (DueDateKey)
     - Make the relationship OrderDate (DateKey) and Sales (OrderDateKey) active